Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Introduction

-To overcome the above difficulties, we proposed a semi-supervised optimal transport with self-paced ensemble method to solve cross-hospital Sepsis early detection.
-There are \textbf{three main components} of this method: \textit{feature engineering} under the guidance of doctors to extract features correlated with Sepsis, \textit{self-paced ensemble} to downsampling from majority data automatically to achieve data balance, and \textit{semi-supervised domain adaptation with optimal transport} to solve the problem of different feature distribution.
+To overcome the above difficulties, we propose a semi-supervised transfer learning approach based on optimal transport \cite{villani2008optimal} and self-paced ensemble \cite{liu2020self} approach to complete cross-hospital Sepsis early detection.
+There are \textbf{three main components} of \method: \textit{feature engineering} under the guidance of doctors to extract features associated with Sepsis, \textit{self-paced ensemble} to achieve data balance, and \textit{semi-supervised domain adaptation via optimal transport} to tackle the problem of inconsistent feature spaces.
 The overall framework is shown in Fig. \ref{fig:overall}.
-The contributions of this paper are summarized as follows:
+Our contributions are summarized as follows:

 (1) To the best of our knowledge, this is the first work on cross-hospital Sepsis early detection.
-In particular, by properly transferring knowledge from another hospital that has rich data with Sepsis labels, our method can achieve relatively good detection performance even if the target hospital has little labeled data.
+In particular, by properly transferring knowledge from another hospital with rich labeled data, our method can enable good detection performance for the target hospital with little labeled data.

-(2) Considering the different feature distributions, the extremely unbalanced and noisy data status in the cross-hospital Sepsis early detection problem, we propose a novel end-to-end deep transfer learning framework, called \textit{SPSSOT}, with three components, feature engineering, semi-supervised domain adaptation with optimal transport, and self-paced ensemble.
-More specifically, in \textit{semi-supervised domain adaptation with optimal transport}, we devise a label adaptive optimal transport strategy to achieve the precise-pair-wise optimal transport and an intra-domain discriminative centroid utilization strategy to learn deep discriminative features for a better decision boundary.
-In \textit{self-paced ensemble}, to tackle the problem of class imbalance, we improve and merge an ensemble algorithm for imbalanced classification \cite{liu2020self} into our deep transfer learning method to automatically downsample from both domains’ majority data.
+(2) Considering the inconsistent feature distributions and the unbalanced noisy data status in cross-hospital Sepsis early detection, we propose a novel end-to-end deep transfer learning framework, called \method, consisting of three components: feature engineering, semi-supervised domain adaptation with optimal transport, and self-paced ensemble.
+More specifically, in \textit{semi-supervised domain adaptation with optimal transport}, we design a label-adaptive optimal transport strategy to achieve the precise-pair-wise optimal transport, and an intra-domain deep feature discrimination strategy to find a better decision boundary.
+In \textit{self-paced ensemble}, we improve and incorporate an ensemble algorithm for imbalanced classification \cite{liu2020self} into our deep transfer learning framework, which can adaptively downsample the majority data from both domains to alleviate the class imbalance issue.